 Important Updates - Openreach Stop Sell Plans

-Openreach is building full-fibre to the premises (FTTP) to more than 25 million premises by the end of 2026.
+Openreach is planning to build full-fibre to the premises (FTTP) to more than 25 million premises by the end of 2026.
 TalkTalk is fully committed to supporting our Partners with the transition to a full-fibre, all-IP future using Openreach access supplemented with alternative fibre networks.

 The exponential growth in full-fibre availability has led Openreach to notify Communication Providers of its intent to begin retiring legacy access technologies and services on an exchange-by-exchange basis.
 In parallel they are withdrawing their legacy Voice infrastructure which supports their Wholesale Line Rental services (WLR).
 This will affect the availability of TalkTalk’s Wholesale and Managed Broadband access services at selected exchanges.